Charles County Pavers

 For perspective, here’s what other patio materials deliver:

-• Stamped concrete patio: 15-25 years (cracking eventually)
+• Stamped concrete patio: one and a half to two and a half decades (cracking eventually)

-• Standard concrete patio: 20-30 years (cracking)
+• Standard concrete patio: two to three decades (cracking)

-• Paver patio: 30-50+ years
+• Paver patio: three to five decades

 What This Means for Cost-Per-Year